 Anyone who can't predict the future needs an emergency fund.
-They're the MVPs of a basic financial plan.
+It's a key element of a basic financial plan.
 But what exactly is an emergency fund?
 And how big should yours be?
-Whether you’re a savings pro or just getting started, here’s everything you need to know about emergency funds.
+Whether you’re a savings pro or just getting started, here’s what you need to know about emergency funds.

 What is an emergency fund?